kemasuda/acheron/README.md

 Code for reproducing the analyses in: "Detectability of Rotational Modulation in Kepler Sun-like Stars as a Function of Age," (Masuda 2022b, ApJ submitted).

-- cks_frot

-Infer the fraction of stars with Prot detection as a function of mass and age for the CKS stars (Section 3 and 5 of the paper).
-Depends on [jhbayes](https://github.com/kemasuda/jhbayes) for hierarhical modeling and [jaxstar](https://github.com/kemasuda/jaxstar) for obtaining posterior samples from isochrone fitting via Hamiltonian Monte Carlo.
-The posterior samples are not in this repository but avaialble from the author.
+- cks_frot: infer the fraction of stars with rotation period detection as a function of mass and age for the CKS stars (Section 3 and 5 of the paper).
+Depends on [jhbayes](https://github.com/kemasuda/jhbayes) for hierarhical modeling.

-- tests_simulation

-Results of the injection-recovery tests in Section 2.2 and in Section 4.3.

--  tests_astero
+  - plots: main results

+  - detectability: comparison of modulation amplitudes in Mazeh+15 and McQuillan+14 samples (Section 6.1)

+  - detection_model: simple detection model used in Figures 12 and 13

+- posterior_samples: posterior samples from isochrone fitting (avaialble from the author) obtained with Hamiltonian Monte Carlo using [jaxstar](https://github.com/kemasuda/jaxstar).
+  - posteriors_cks_linage2: isochrone-only results for the CKS sample
+  - posteriors_cksjoint_linage2: joint isochrone-gyrochrone results for the CKS sample
+  - posteriors_hall_linage: isochrone-only results for the asteroseismic sample (Section 2.3)

+- tests_simulation: test results using simulated data (Section 2.2, Section 4.3)
+  - input: information of the simulated stars
+  - posteriors_simulated_cks3: posterior samples from isochrone fitting (just include one case here; avaialble from the author)
+  - hierarchical_recovery: inference of the mass-age distribution

-Comparison with asteroseismic stars in Section 2.3.
+-  tests_astero: comparison with asteroseismic stars in Section 2.3.